distbit0/distbit.xyz/_posts/2022-09-05-capital-efficiency-of-futures-and-irs.md

 - defi
 - derivatives
 - interest-rate-swaps
-title: Capital efficiency of futures and IRS
+title: Capital efficiency of futures and irs
 ---